The MCC Spirit of Cricket Cowdrey Lecture was inaugurated in 2001 in memory of the late Lord Cowdrey of Tonbridge.

 It is held annually during the English summer and has been delivered by eminent figures from across the world of cricket - from Richie Benaud to Christopher Martin-Jenkins to Clive Lloyd.

-The 2016 Lecture will be delivered by former New Zealand captain Brendon McCullum on 6 June.
-It will be broadcast live on the Lord's YouTube channel and on this website, and is available to view via these mediums now.
+The 2016 Lecture was delivered by former New Zealand captain Brendon McCullum on 6 June.
+It was broadcast live on the Lord's YouTube channel and on this website, and is available to view via these mediums now.

 The inaugural Lecture was delivered in July 2001 by Richie Benaud to an audience of invited guests.
 Subsequent Lecturers have been:

 Each Lecture has been followed by a high-level Question & Answer Session, hosted by Mark Nicholas and featuring well known panellists including: Nasser Hussain, Michael Vaughan, Paul Collingwood; Dave Richardson, Ian Healy, Jeff Thomson, Steven Finn, Graham Onions, Graeme Swann, Stuart Broad and more.

 All the MCC Spirit of Cricket Cowdrey Lecturers, irrespective of nationality, cricketing background or age, have been united in their reverence for the founding tenets of the Spirit of Cricket: fairness, honesty and respect.

 Kumar Sangakkara's poignant and impassioned speech on the history of cricket in Sri Lanka made headlines across the globe

 The Most Reverend Desmond Tutu's discussion on the role the sporting boycott of South Africa played in ending apartheid - delivered during the Zimbabwe crisis

 Tony Greig's last great Lord's performance, delivered just months before his death in 2012